LastAncientOne/SimpleStockAnalysisPython/README.md

 ### symbol = '...' <-- ... input a symbol

-Pick a 'start' date and 'end' date for time frame to analyze.
+Pick a 'start' date and 'end' date for certain time frame to analyze.

 ### start = '...' & end = '...' <-- input a date